Using Your TENS Machine at Home? Six Things You Need to Know

 The most common injury from using TENS machines at home is skin burns.
 Burns usually look like reddened skin that does not lose its redness after the TENS pads are removed.

 Burns can happen when the TENS pads are not in full contact with the skin – meaning parts of the pads aren’t fully touching.
-The electrical current becomes concentrated in the touching parts, and that becomes too much for the skin to tolerate.
+The electrical current becomes concentrated in the touching parts, and that becomes too much for the skin to handle.

 So always ensure the TENS pads are in full contact with your skin.
 If you are using gel, make sure the gel covers the entire pad with no gaps.
 It’s better to have too much gel than not enough!